Sidhuharp97/stat-programs-website/content/post/data-cleaning-R/index.md

 <img src="tribbles.jpg" width="40%" height="40%" style="display: block; margin: auto;" />

 There are a few aspects of tibbles that are fundamentally different from a standard data frame.
 Tibbles do not handle row names well and many tidyverse functions discard that information.
 This is often just fine - row names are computationally expensive to set and maintain.
-Also, it can be difficult to filter and sort data based on rownames.
-However, many other (non-tidyverse) package functions rely on the rownames attribute, so be aware of this behavior when using tidyverse functions on data sets.
+Also, it can be difficult to filter and sort data based on row names.
+However, many other (non-tidyverse) package functions rely on the `rownames` attribute, so be aware of this behavior when using tidyverse functions on data sets.

 ### Function details

-  * the most noticeable difference between `read.csv()` and `read_csv()` is that `read.csv()`'s default behavior is to import character variables that with repeat values as factors, while `read_csv()` keeps those variables as character.
-The default behavior can be overrode in both functions.
+  * the most noticeable difference between `read.csv()` and `read_csv()` is that `read.csv()`'s default behavior is to replace all spaces and special characters in column headers with a ".", while `read_csv()` keeps all that information.
+Additionally, `read_csv()` tends to handle dates a bit better than `read.csv()`.

   * `read_delim()` and its wrappers are faster than base versions (e.g. `read.csv()`), however, the difference will not be noticeable for small files (< 10 Mb)